bp-7/ML-Project2/README.md

 ### Data

-We did not put the original data on the repository.
+We did not put the original data on this repository.
 You will need to locate them in a folder called `data`.
+They are available in the Google Drive.

 ### Pre-processing